Overview

 Silver Tiger Metals Inc. is a Canadian company whose management has more than 25 years’ experience discovering, financing and building large hydrothermal silver projects in Mexico.
 Silver Tiger’s 100% owned 28,414 hectare Historic El Tigre Mining District is located in Sonora, Mexico.
 Principled environmental, social and governance practices are core priorities at Silver Tiger.

-• In 2016 acquired the El Tigre concessions covering over 28,000 hectares for 11 million dollars CDN
+• In 2016 acquired the El Tigre concessions covering over 28,000 hectares for 11 million dollars CDN-100% controlled and royalty-free

 • In 2019 purchased the 6283 hectares of land that contain the concessions where the majority of the exploration has been conducted for 1.1 million USD

-• Silver Tiger has raised 75 million dollars CDN in 4 bought deal financings since 2020
+• Silver Tiger has raised in excess of 100 million CDN with 75 million dollars CDN in 4 bought deal financings

 El Tigre Deposit – Conceptual Long Section – Looking East